lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 tips for homework assignments in this class, and strategies for getting the homework assignments done.
 This document is a work in progress and may be updated throughout the semester.

-### Lecture extra notes

-We may go over some notation and definitions quickly during lecture.
-If you're feeling rusty on your math notation, check out the [lecture extras](https://lgw2.github.io/teaching/csci246-spring-2023/lectures/extras.pdf) document.
-It'll be updated throughout the course with notes for the day's lecture, and if I get a lot of questions about something from a day's lecture, I'll put more notes in about that, too.

 ### Course assistants